eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

 The `factory.workspace` is identical to the `workspace:{}` object for Eclipse Che and contains the structure of the workspace.
 Learn more about [the workspace JSON object](https://www.eclipse.org/che/docs/server/create-workspaces/index.html).

-Codenvy maintains object compatibility with the workspace definition from Eclipse Che.
-You can export Eclipse Che workspaces and then reuse the workspace definition within a Factory.
-Codenvy workspaces are composed of 0..n projects, 0..n environments which contain machine stacks to run the code, 0..n commands to perform against the code, and a type.
+You can export {{ site.product_mini_name }} workspaces and then reuse the workspace definition within a Factory. {{ site.product_mini_name }} workspaces are composed of 0..n projects, 0..n environments which contain machine stacks to run the code, 0..n commands to perform against the code, and a type.

 The `factory.policies`, `factory.ide` and `factory.creator` objects are unique to Factories.
 They provide meta information to the automation engine that alter the presentation of the Factory URL or the behavior of the provisioning.

 ## Gotchas
 A few rules to remember when creating Factories: